 Multilateral engagement for sustainable foreign economic policy

 In its foreign economic policy, Switzerland promotes international or multilateral approaches.
-Working as part of the WTO and other international organisations and bodies, it supports various initiatives aimed at fostering environmentally sustainable trade.
+Working as part of the WTO and other international organisations and bodies, it supports various initiatives aimed at fostering sustainable trade.
 At the World Bank, regional banks, the OECD and the Green Climate Fund, the country encourages discussions on reducing fossil fuel subsidies and the value of a circular economy.
-Switzerland also works to combat child and forced labour and to promote decent working conditions in its role as ILO member and Alliance 8.7 partner.
+Switzerland also works to combat child and forced labour and to promote decent working conditions in its role as member of the Internationale labour Organization (ILO) and Alliance 8.7 partner.
 Finally, by implementing sanctions imposed by the UN and its most important trading partners (e.g. the EU), Switzerland also helps to strengthen the protection of human rights.

 Sustainability in free trade agreements